Want to make the transition to a climate-friendly home, but not sure where to start? Get Your Electrification Roadmap®

 So what does this mean for you?

 Many incentives are available!
-We are in the process of designing a tool to help you estimate upfront discounts and tax credits made available by the IRA for heat pumps, heat pump water heaters, electric stoves, electric wiring, weatherization, electric vehicle chargers, rooftop solar, and more.
-In the meantime, check out this useful IRA calculator tool from Rewiring America (the leading leading electrification nonprofit in the US).
+We’ve designed a tool to help you estimate upfront discounts and tax credits made available by the IRA for heat pumps and heat pump water heaters.
+Interested in electric stoves, electric wiring, weatherization, electric vehicle chargers or rooftop solar?
+Check out this useful IRA calculator tool from Rewiring America (the leading electrification nonprofit in the US).

 And, don’t forget about other incentives from local governments or utility companies.
 100% of our customers have qualified for financial incentives.
 Xcel Energy offers a rebate of up to $2,000 for heat pumps, and many of our customers have qualified for additional city-level rebates, too.